-A Utah resident is a person who:
+A Utah resident is a person who meets one or more of the following:

-- 1. is domiciled in Utah for the entire year, even if temporarily outside of Utah for an extended period of time; - 2. is domiciled in Utah for any period of time during the taxable year, but only for the duration of that period; or - 3. even though domiciled outside Utah, maintains a place of abode in Utah and spends 183 or more days of the taxable year in Utah.
+- is domiciled in Utah for the entire year, even if temporarily outside of Utah for an extended period of time; - 2. is domiciled in Utah for any period of time during the taxable year, but only for the duration of that period; or - 3. even though domiciled outside Utah, maintains a place of abode in Utah and spends 183 or more days of the taxable year in Utah.